 ABOUT ME

-Dr. Karen Chenier is originally from Chicago, IL, and moved to Southern California.
-She studied Dance, Psychology, and Sociology and received her BFA in Dance from California State University Long Beach (CSULB).
-After working as a dancer and dance educator, she returned to school to study Dance Movement Therapy with Professor Dosamantes-Beaudry and Victoria Marks and earned MA in Dance Movement Therapy at the University of California Los Angeles.
+I am originally from Chicago, IL, and lived in Southern California for an extended period.
+I have a love of movement — and studied Dance, Choreography, Psychology, Sociology, and Karate, Fencing, Swimming, and Weight-training at California State University, Long Beach (CSULB) — and earned a B.F.A in Dance.
+After working as a dancer and dance educator, I returned to school to study Dance Movement Therapy with Professor Dosamantes-Beaudry and Victoria Marks, earning an MA in Dance Movement Therapy from the University of California, Los Angeles.

-Karen worked as a registered Dance Movement Therapist in various hospitals in Los Angeles.
-She worked in acute, locked, adult in-patient and partial psychiatric hospitalizations programs in Century City Hospital, Encino Hospital, North Hollywood Medical Center, and Huntington East Valley Hospital in Pasadena, CA.
+I worked as a Dance Movement Therapist in various hospitals in Los Angeles, CA. I lead a variety of movement, somatic, and creative arts therapy sessions for adults and older adults in acute, locked psychiatric inpatient units and in partial psychiatric hospitalization programs at Century City Hospital, Encino Hospital, North Hollywood Medical Center, and Huntington East Valley Hospital in Pasadena, CA.

-Karen also has lead dance movement therapy groups and individual sessions with children and adolescents with developmental disabilities, such as autism, cerebral palsy, Down syndrome, and epilepsy at the Lawrence L. Frank Center in Pasadena.
+I also have experience leading dance movement therapy groups and working individually with children and adolescents with developmental disabilities, such as autism spectrum disorder, cerebral palsy, Down syndrome, and epilepsy, at the Lawrence L. Frank Center in Pasadena.

-She returned to college to study depth psychology, radical theorizing, in-depth relational clinical education, and engagement in social justice issues and care at Pacifica Graduate Institute in Santa Barbara.
-The program prepared psychologists to integrate diverse depth psychological traditions, human sciences scholarship, and community engagement.
+It was during that time that I returned to college at Pacifica Graduate Institute in Santa Barbara to study depth psychology, radical theorizing about mental health services and treatment, and engagement in social justice issues as they pertain to healing and care.
+The program prepared psychologists to integrate diverse depth-psychological traditions, human-sciences scholarship, and community engagement.

-After receiving her Ph.D. in clinical psychology, she was invited to teach in the Dance and Education Psychology Department at California State University Long Beach.
-She taught and developed a curriculum for Nonverbal Communication, Interaction of Mind-Body.
-She specialized in Non-verbal Communication and Mind-Body awareness, and Creative Arts Therapy approaches to self-understanding and healing.
+After receiving my Ph.D. in clinical psychology, I was invited to teach in the Dance and Education Psychology Department at California State University, Long Beach.
+I taught and developed a curriculum on Nonverbal Communication and Mind-Body Interaction.
+I specialized in Non-verbal Communication, Mind-Body awareness and health, and somatic approaches to self-understanding and healing.

-Also, she was accepted as worked as a psychological assistant with Dr. Steven Frank at the CG.
-Jung Institute of Los Angeles, Kieffer Franz Clinic.
+Also, I was accepted to work as a psychological assistant with Dr. Steven Frank at the CG—Jung Institute of Los Angeles, Kieffer Franz Clinic.

 Research Interests